Getting started

 On Ubuntu, all required and optional dependencies can be installed via:

-sudo apt-get install build-essential cmake Python3 libreadline-dev libtbb-dev
+sudo apt-get install build-essential cmake python3 libreadline-dev libtbb-dev

-It is possible to compile fiction as a stand-alone CLI tool.
-For auto-completion in the CLI, it is recommended but not
+For auto-completion in the CLI, it is recommended but not required to install the libreadline-dev package (see above).

-$ cmake . -B build
+$ cmake -S . -B build

-$ cmake --build . -j4
+$ cmake --build build --parallel

 Several options can be toggled during the build.
-For a more interactive interface, please refer to ccmake
+For a more interactive interface, please refer to ccmake for a

 full list of supported customizations.

-$ cli/fiction
+$ build/cli/fiction

 Here is an example of running fiction to perform a full physical design flow on a QCA circuit layout that can afterward be simulated in QCADesigner:

-target_link_libraries(fanfiction libfiction)
+target_link_libraries(fanfiction PRIVATE libfiction)

 Note

-must be called after the respective add_executable
+The command target_link_libraries must be called after the respective add_executable statement that defines

 By default fiction’s CLI is enabled and will be built, which can be time-consuming.
 If you do not need it, you can

-disable it by passing -DFICTION_CLI=OFF
+disable it by passing -DFICTION_CLI=OFF to your cmake call or adding

-set(FICTION_CLI OFF CACHE BOOL "" FORCE)
+set(FICTION_CLI OFF CACHE BOOL "" FORCE) before add_subdirectory(fiction/).

 #include <fiction/layouts/cell_level_layout.hpp>